Handwritten Notes & Conversion Rate Optimization

-Product reviews and user testimonials are two important ways that you can build trust with your users.
+Product reviews and user testimonials are two important ways you can build trust with your users.
 Product reviews are great for eCommerce sites because they provide honest feedback that informs a customer’s shopping decisions.
 Testimonials can work for any business model and are typically used to show off the number of satisfied customers or clients who have worked with your company.

 As with any trust-building tactic, reviews and testimonials should be incorporated with caution and elegance.
 Testimonials can’t replace real product information, and a host of good reviews won’t help you if your product quality isn’t up to par.
 Find ways to include customer feedback in your design without overwhelming the information that your site visitors are looking for.

 Having trouble getting customer reviews and testimonials?
 Send handwritten notes requesting feedback to past customers.
-Include a QR code that leads them to Amazon, GMB, Yelp, or other platform where you’d like the review left.
+Include a QR code that leads them to Amazon, GMB, Yelp, or another platform where you’d like the review left.